ru-ace/dell-fan-mon/readme.md

     milliseconds.

   - **--monitor\_fan\_id** \<*FAN\_ID*\>
-    Fan ID for monitoring: 1 = left, 0 = right.
+    Fan ID for monitoring: 0 = right, 1 = left.
 State of this fan will shows in verbose mode.
 Used only when **bios_disable_method 0**.
 Default is 1.

   - **--jump\_timeout** \<*milliseconds*\>